bpm-diag/DECMOL/README.md

 pip3 install -r requirements.txt
 ```
 ## Usage
-The tool provides different features, using the following command is possible to obtain a menu and selecting what you want to do.
+The tool provides different features.
+Using the following command is possible to obtain a menu to select what you want to do.
 ```python
 python3 main.py -h
 ```